aplteam/Fire/Docs/UsefulRegExes.md

 0
 ~~~

 The default is 0 in order to make sure that the behaviour does not change but naturally when using the Unicode version of Dyalog you will almost certainly change it to 1.
+Fire does in fact use 1 as the default and does not show the option at all because the Classic version of Dyalog APL is not supported anyway.